Lucerne is as lovely as any fairytale city.

 Old paddle steamboats, white swans and a castle (Château Gütsch) in the background all add to the enchanting sense of old-world elegance.
 Yet beneath the gentler reminiscences about the past lies a trove of dark tales that allude to the harsh realities of life in medieval Lucerne.
 Seventeenth century paintings on the Mill Bridge (Spreuer Brücke) depict the ‘Dance of Death’ — a reference to the black plague that raged through the city in the 1500s.
 A tree in the Kornmarket supposedly marks the spot where suspected witches once came to a gruesome end.

-There’s no shortage of cultural activities that will delight visitors of all ages to Lucerne.
+There’s no shortage of cultural activities in Lucerne that will delight visitors of all ages.

 For those who love planes, trains, automobiles and boats, a visit to the excellent Swiss Museum of Transport is a must.
 See modes of transport past and present, and get a glimpse of what the future holds.